voxel51/fiftyone/docs/source/teams/dataset_versioning.rst

         the MongoDB database.
 The Snapshot is "ready to go" and be loaded instantly for analysis and visualization.

-    Offloaded Snapshot
+    Archived Snapshot
-        A materialized Snapshot that has been offloaded to cold storage to free up working space in the MongoDB instance.
+        A materialized Snapshot that has been archived to cold storage to free up working space in the MongoDB instance.
 The Snapshot cannot be loaded by users until it is re-materialized into MongoDB.
-Since it is stored in its materialized form already though, an offloaded Snapshot can be re-materialized easily, at merely the cost of network transfer and MongoDB write latencies.
+Since it is stored in its materialized form already though, an archived Snapshot can be re-materialized easily, at merely the cost of network transfer and MongoDB write latencies.
+See :ref:`here <dataset-versioning-snapshot-archival>` for more.

     Virtual Snapshot
         A Snapshot whose state and contents are stored by the pluggable backend